 Hotel bargains are valid for any stay booked by Halloween.
 Hotels include the Holiday Inn Agra MG Road hotel in India near the Taj Mahal for 5,000 points per night.
 The Holiday Inn Express Lima San Isidro in Peru or the Holiday Inn Express properties near Frankfurt or Stuttgart airports for 15,000 points each are also included.

 Take advantage of your IHG stays with the IHG® Rewards Club Premier Credit Card.
-It comes the ability to earn 125,000 points after spending $3,000 on purchases in the first 3 months of account opening.
+It comes the ability to earn 140,000 points after spending $3,000 on purchases in the first 3 months of account opening.
 It also comes with an annual reward anniversary night, Global Entry or TSA PreCheck fee credit, and a fourth reward night when you redeem points for any stay of 4 or more nights.
+The annual fee is $89.

 Fall Travel Deals Summary